orkes-io/docs/blog/2022-08-05-reduce-reuse-recycle.md

 So, rather than having 2 subworkflows, one for the minuet and one for the trio - we can have just one subworkflow.

-The DO/WHILE with the `repeats` variable are the same, but inside the loops, we put in a DYNAMIC task, and call in the first phrase and the 2nd phrase.
+The DO/WHILE with the `repeats` variable are the same, but inside the loops, we put in a DYNAMIC task.
+The DYNAMIC task calls the tasks that are sent as input to the SUBWORKFLOW `workflow.input.firstPhrase` and then `workflow.input.secondPhrase`.

 ```json
 {